tswsl1989/tabbie/README.md

  - FPDF (Freeware - "You may use, modify and redistribute this softare as you wish")
  - tFPDF (LGPL) and DejaVu fonts
  - jQuery, jQuery UI and various jQuery plugins/libraries (See files for details)
+ - phpqrcode (LGPL v3)
+ - Bootstrap and Simplex theme from bootswatch.com (Both MIT Licensed)

 Contributors
 ------------
+This version of Tabbie includes code and concepts from:

+ * Thomas Lake
+ * Richard Coates (who also maintains his own version of Tabbie)

 The contributors listed on SourceForge or in the version history for this project are: